christian0101/gta5checkscript/README.md

 # gta5checkscript

-A Python script that will check all files in a GTA V PC install to verify hashes and output file status of OK, CORRUPT, or Unknown.
+This is a Python script that will check all files in a GTA V PC install to verify hashes and output file status of OK, CORRUPT, or Unknown.

+This script will *NOT* modify any files, or remove corrupt files.
+It is for information only.

+If you do think that your file is corrupt, rename the file and restart GTA V. The launcher will download a new file and verify the hash after download is complete.

 # Execution